Michal-Hildebrandt/Michal-Hildebrandt/README.md

 - ⚡ Fun fact: ...
 -->
 - 😄 I'm getting my first commercial experience as .Net Intern
-- 👀 I’m interested in .NET, web and desktop technology and opportunity to cooperate in some interesting projects !
+- 👀 I’m interested in .NET, web and desktop technology and opportunity to cooperate in some bigger projects !
 - 🔭 I’m currently working on my first WPF application (custom music player)
 - 🌱 I’m currently learning WPF, MVVM, MsSql and Entity Framework.
 In the future I want to try ASP.NET Core MVC for sure !
 ### Technologies and tools